GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 === Importance of Localization Feature Extraction

 The agent neural network's backbone is pre-trained on the supervised static #acr("SSL") task.
-It outputs #dim-features-value\-dimensional feature vectors that are highly correlated with the source localization.
+It outputs #dim-features-value;-dimensional feature vectors that are highly correlated with the source localization.
 To assess the impact of this choice, we conduct an ablation study where different initialization strategies are tested.
 In addition to our regular initialization strategy, we train an agent where the entire network is initialized from scratch, with no pre-training.
 We include an extra variation in which the backbone is pre-trained on the localization task, but whose weights are not frozen during the #acr("RL") training phase.